Xilinx/inference-server/docs/dependencies.rst

 Base Image
 ^^^^^^^^^^

-The base image for Xilinx Inference Server containers is `Ubuntu 18.04 <https://hub.docker.com/_/ubuntu>`__ and it includes a number of packages by default.
+The base image for AMD Inference Server containers is `Ubuntu 18.04 <https://hub.docker.com/_/ubuntu>`__ and it includes a number of packages by default.

 Ubuntu Bionic Repositories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following packages (and any dependencies) are installed in the Xilinx Inference Server dev container from Ubuntu's repositories using Ubuntu's package manager ``apt``.
+The following packages (and any dependencies) are installed in the AMD Inference Server dev container from Ubuntu's repositories using Ubuntu's package manager ``apt``.

 .. csv-table::
     :header: Name,Version,License,Usage